koulakis/CarND-Advanced-Lane-Lines/writeup.md

 - The fitted lanes might be non-parallel or even cross each other.

 #### 1. Potential solutions to the pipeline issues
 The most crucial part of the pipeline is the thresholding of the image to make a good filtering of points which are almost the lanes.
 While improving this component it felt like manually building a CNN.
-Namely the different blocks used mapped to corresponding CNN components.
-E.g. the Sober filter or color combinations were convolutions, the thresholding was application of ReLu and linear combinations of the above combination of filters.
+E.g. the Sober filter or color combinations are convolutions, the thresholding was application of ReLu and linear combinations of the above are combinations of filters.
 Using an end-to-end learning approach where one optimizes a metric like intersection over union for the lanes annotated on the images would be a much more precise and scalable solution.
-This will become evident as one tries to cover different driving environments and correct failure cases.
+This will become evident as one tries to cover different driving environments and attempt to correct failing cases.

-Some more direct and short-term improvements could be:
+Some more actionable but short-term improvements are:

 - To avoid the issues related with brightness one can come up with an alternative, more restrictive definition of a lane.
 Some examples are
     - Set stricter restrictions on the thickness (this would filter the thin line in the middle in the challenge video)